 Anthropology of the Body (L6065)

-This module explores the body from an anthropological perspective, and considers how different societies and cultures conceptualise and experience the human body.
-In recent years, anthropologists and other academics have become increasingly interested in the body, including authors such as Foucault and Bourdieu.
-Some draw upon Merleau-Ponty's phenomenological approach with its emphasis on the senses, while others attempted to resolve the tensions between experience and agency.
-The module asks how the body represents a challenge for anthropological research, and explores recent ethnographic contributions to this field.
+We ask how the body represents a challenge for anthropological research, and explore recent ethnographic contributions to this field.
 We consider the body as a site on which social and cultural processes are inscribed, where power relations converge and are articulated, and as a site where agency is performed.
 Materials are drawn from both non-Western and Western societies.